Guttz/angular-weather-app/README.md

 # Loadsmart Weather Application
-This is the frontend for an weather web application/coding task for Loadsmart.
+This is the frontend for a weather web application/coding task for Loadsmart.
 It's an Angular based application with Angular Material for the core components.
-Also it uses Googles autocomplete service to fetch addressed and search terms.
+Also, it uses Googles autocomplete service to fetch addresses and search terms.

 ## Requirements
 - Node.js version 8.x or 10.x